neoforged/.github/primers/26.2/index.md

         // When `true`, the damage is attributed to the sulfur cube.
         "attribute_to_source": false
     },
-    // When present, specifies the knockback the sulfur cube receives when hit.
+    // Specifies the knockback the sulfur cube receives when hit.
     "knockback_modifiers": {
         // The base delta movement to apply along the XZ axis.
         "horizontal_power": 0.33,
         // The base delta movement to apply along the Y axis.
         "vertical_power": 0.06
+    },
+    // Specifies the sounds made by the sulfur cube.
+    "sound_settings": {
+        // The sound made when the sulfur cube receives knockback (on hit).
+        "hit_sound": "minecraft:entity.sulfur_cube.regular.hit",
+        // The sound made whent the sulfur cube collides with the player's pickup area.
+        "push_sound": "minecraft:entity.sulfur_cube.regular.push",
+        // The number of seconds to wait before playing the push sound again.
+        "push_sound_cooldown": 0.5,
+        // The square root of the velocity threshold for the push sound to be played.
+        "push_sound_impulse_threshold": 0.2
     }
 }
 ```